Laragear/Rut/UPGRADE.md

 # Upgrading

-The following is a somewhat-detailed way to upgrade this package.
+The following is a somewhat-detailed way to upgrade this package from prior versions.

 ## From 1.x to 2.x